• Skip to main content

 Educational Philosophy of the Program

 Graduates of this program acquire the necessary skills to practice as entry-level dietitians in a wide variety of settings including hospitals; outpatient clinics; community and public health facilities; research; corporate wellness; school food service; and the food industry.
-The program is designed to utilize the unique variety of health care facilities in the central Arkansas area.
+The program is designed to utilize the unique variety of health care facilities in the central and northwest Arkansas areas.

 Features of the Program